aws-deepracer/aws-deepracer-follow-the-leader-sample-project/deepracer_follow_the_leader_ws/object_detection_pkg/README.md

-# AWS DeepRacer Object Detection Package
+# AWS DeepRacer object detection package

 ## Overview

-The Object Detection ROS package creates the object_detection_node which is responsible for collecting sensor data (camera images) from sensor_fusion_pkg and running them through the object detection model to find a specified object and providing normalized delta of the found object from target position.
-This delta value is published using a ROS publisher as DetectionDeltaMsg data.
-For more information about the Follow the Leader(FTL) sample project, see [Follow the Leader(FTL) sample project](https://github.com/aws-deepracer/aws-deepracer-follow-the-leader-sample-project).
+The object detection ROS package creates the `object_detection_node`, which is responsible for collecting sensor data (camera images) from `sensor_fusion_pkg` and running them through the object-detection model to find a specified object and provide a normalized delta of the found object from the target position.
+This delta value is published using a ROS publisher as `DetectionDeltaMsg` data.
+For more information about the Follow the Leader (FTL) sample project, see the [Follow the Leader(FTL) sample project](https://github.com/aws-deepracer/aws-deepracer-follow-the-leader-sample-project).

 ## License